Terry O'Malley Seidler

-Therese "Terry" O'Malley Seidler (born May 16, 1933) is an American former baseball owner and executive who owned the Los Angeles Dodgers from 1979 to 1997, alongside her brother Peter O'Malley.
-She is one of a few women to serve as the principal owner of a Major League Baseball team, inheriting half the team after the death of her father Walter O'Malley.
+Therese O'Malley Seidler (May 16, 1933 – December 18, 2025) was an American baseball team owner and executive.
+She owned the Los Angeles Dodgers from 1979 to 1997, alongside her brother, Peter O'Malley.
+She was one of a few women to serve as the principal owner of a Major League Baseball team, inheriting half the team after the death of her father, Walter O'Malley.
+Later on, she became a part-owner of the San Diego Padres, alongside her children and brother.

 Early life

 Born Therese "Terry" O'Malley in New York City on May 16, 1933, she was the eldest child of Katherine "Kay" and Walter O'Malley.
 Her younger brother, Peter, was born in 1937.
-She spent her early life split between Amityville, New York, and Brooklyn.
+She spent her early life split between Amityville and Brooklyn.

 O'Malley attended Froebel Academy and graduated from St. Francis Xavier Academy in Brooklyn.
-She enrolled in College of New Rochelle where she was elected freshman class president and Mission Queen as a senior, played basketball and softball and was a member of the student council in 1953–1954.
-In Amityville, she was a member of the Narrasketuck Yacht Club where she took part in sailboat racing.
-Her hobbies also included ice-skating and swimming.
+She enrolled at the College of New Rochelle where she played basketball and softball.
+Besides being elected class president as a freshman and Mission Queen as a senior, she also served as a member of the student council in 1953–1954.
+As a member of the Narrasketuck Yacht Club in Amityville, she took part in sailboat racing.
+Her hobbies also included ice skating and swimming.

 Career

-Upon graduating from college, O'Malley served as executive secretary for the Dodgertown Summer Camp for Boys in Vero Beach, Florida, for three summers.
+Upon graduating from college, O'Malley served as executive secretary for three summers for the Dodgertown Summer Camp for Boys in Vero Beach, Florida.
 When the Dodgers moved to Los Angeles, O'Malley moved to California with her family.
 She worked as her father's personal secretary.

-After marriage to Roland Seidler, Terry devoted herself to her family.
-In 1978, she returned to the Dodgers executive office and served on their Board of Directors.
-She and Peter O'Malley, who had been serving as President of the team for a few years, inherited the team outright upon the death of their father in 1979.
-In 1981, Seidler was named secretary of the Dodgers Board of Directors in 1981, continuing in that role through 1998, when the O'Malley's sold the team to Rupert Murdoch's News Corp.
+After marrying Roland Seidler, O'Malley Seidler devoted herself to her family.
+In 1978, she returned to the Dodgers executive office and served on their board of directors.
+She and Peter O'Malley, who had been serving as president of the team for a few years, inherited the team outright upon the death of their father in 1979.
+In 1981, Seidler was named corporate secretary of the Dodgers' board of directors, a role she remained through 1998, when the O'Malleys sold the team to Rupert Murdoch's News Corp.

-On the 50th anniversary of the opening of Dodger Stadium, April 10, 2012, Seidler threw out the ceremonial first pitch.
-On the stadium's inaugural opening day, her mother Kay had thrown the ceremonial first pitch.
+In 2012, on the 50th anniversary of the opening of Dodger Stadium, Seidler threw out the ceremonial first pitch.
+Her mother Kay had thrown the ceremonial first pitch on the stadium's inaugural opening day on April 10, 1962.
+Through the efforts of her son Peter Seidler, she came to be part-owner of the San Diego Padres along with him, for a time.

 Historic Dodgertown

-In 2012, Seidler and O'Malley both joined efforts to buy Dodgertown, the Dodger's spring training facility in Vero Beach, Florida, until they moved to Camelback Ranch in Arizona.
+In 2012, Seidler and O'Malley both joined efforts to buy Dodgertown, the Dodgers' spring training facility in Vero Beach, Florida, until they moved to Camelback Ranch in Arizona.
 The old facility was about to be torn down due to Indian River County's inability to find a willing tenant.
 The facility was turned into a year-round multi-sport training and conference center.
 Thanks to the efforts of the O'Malleys, Historic Dodgertown became a Florida Heritage Landmark on November 10, 2014.